 Today the Åstrand Laboratory of Work Physiology, Swedish School of Sport and Health Sciences, still is a formidable force in the world of exercise science.
 Recently from their laboratories they studied strength training after endurance training.

 The Law of Biogenesis states that life arises from pre-existing life, not from nonliving material.
-So, when you run you have a self sustaining process, which is called mitochondrial biogenesis.
-This is an adaptitve proceess that through molecular signalling eventually changes your aerobic fitness.
+So, when you run you have a self-sustaining process, which is called mitochondrial biogenesis.
+This is an adaptive process that through molecular signaling eventually changes your aerobic fitness.
 The mitochondria are little organs called organelles within a cell.
 The mitochondria are the ‘power houses’ of the cell and the mitochondrion is the key regulator of the metabolic activity.